ericoc/gaw.sh/README.md

 * Stores search/sort methods in cookies so refreshes of the page do not wipe out the search/sort values

 Gives the ability to quickly/easily disable a spam/malicious/bad/whatever URL
+* Clicking the status ("Active" or "Disabled") of a URL allows to you quickly enable/disable a URL
-* Clicking the IP address of the creator of a bad URL allows you to quickly disable all URLs created by that IP address
+* Clicking the IP address of the creator of a bad URL allows you to quickly disable any and all URLs created by that IP address

+Lets an administrator edit the details of any specific/individual URL
+* No method by which to delete an URL from the table or database entirely, only disable/edit/hide it
 * Statuses are:
 	* 0 - disabled
 	* 1 - active (default)
 	* -1 - "hidden" (returns 404; can only be set by admin)

-Lets an administrator edit the details of any specific URL
-* No method by which to delete an URL, only disable/edit/hide it

 Can view the number of visits to an URL; my first time using a JOIN in MySQL (thanks Stan!):